 Honey Mustard Chicken with Broccoli and Penne Pasta

-2 T canola or olive oil
+2 T vegetable or olive oil

 2 T unsalted butter

 1 med onion, quartered then sliced lengthwise, paper skin and ends removed

 1 can (10.5 oz) chicken broth